MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 13. In the command, where you see the word "python" change it to "python3" and press enter to execute the command.

-### Task 3: Connect a Linux Host using the Syslog connector.
+### Task 3: Connect a Linux host using the Syslog connector.

 In this task, you will connect a Linux host to Azure Sentinel with the Syslog connector.

-1. Connect to WIN1, which should already be in the Azure Sentinel portal.
+1. Connect to WIN1, which should already be in the Azure Sentinel portal for your workspace.

 2. From the Data Connectors tab, select the **Syslog** connector from the list.